“GFD: Children Of Sunset”

 “But…she ain’t never done nothin’ to nobody.
 Who would wanna do her in like that?”

 Willie nudged me again, this time pushing me a bit forward.
 “Deke thinks he can figure it out by himself.
 Don’t matter if you’re a good person or not.
-When the Devil comes for you, ain’t nobody safe.
+When the Devil comes for you, ain’t nobody off the table.
 You can be sure to stay safe though, Sarah…provided you stick close to Deke, here.
 Maybe you two can find yourselves a place to hide away…all private like…”

 I gave Willie a shove to hush him up, a blush working itself up into my cheeks.
 I peeked back at Sarah, who flashed me one of those bashful smiles that she was so well known for.